jwk0224/deep-learning/SQM_NOTE.md

 ## Dibiasing Word Embeddings

-Word embeddings can reflect gender, ethnicity, age, sexual orientation, and other biases of the text used to train the model
+Word embeddings can reflect gender, ethnicity, age, sexual orientation and other biases of the text used to train the model

 Reducing or eliminating bias of learning algorithms is a very important problem
 because algorithms are being asked to help with or to make more important decisions in society